Aemilia Metella Interviews the Samaritan woman who debated theology with Jesus

 “That is not the end of your story, is it?”

 “Definitely not!
 There was a lovely young man who used to come here, called Stefanos, and I heard they stoned him to death.
 Such a tragedy.
 After that, those in Jerusalem were persecuted and many of the believers had to escape quickly.
 I can’t say much, because Simon and James, our leaders, have asked me to keep it secret, because people’s lives were at stake, and could be again.
 I do what I can to help anyone in need, regardless of who they are.

 “You won’t stop, will you?”

-This latest interview by my fictitious Roman Journalist, Aemilia Metella is taken from John’s gospel, chapter 4.
+This story is taken from John’s gospel, chapter 4.
 It is the longest recorded conversation Jesus has and it is with the nameless Samaritan woman.
-I have chosen to call her Sarah.
+She is venerated as a saint by Eastern Orthodox and Eastern Catholic Christians and by tradition is called Photine, which means luminous one.
+A very fitting name.
 She appears in my novel, Leaving Bethany, and I won’t give any spoilers.
 You will have to read it yourself!
 She is often misjudged as being an immoral woman, but there is nothing in the gospel text to suggest that.
-Tradition has it that she continued her evangelism work in Carthage, and was later tortured and martyred by Nero.
+Tradition has it that she continued her evangelism work in Carthage but was tortured and martyred by Nero.

 If you liked the blog, why not join Susan’s mailing list to be the first to know when they are published.
 Go to https://leavingbethany.com/contact/ and click Join The Mailing List